thxbb12/awesome-computing-resources/README.md

 * [osboxes.org][11] - OS images ready to use with VirtualBox or VMware.
 * [gitignore.io][13] - Create useful .gitignore files for your project.
 * [Cool, but obscure unix tools][39] - A little collection of cool unix terminal/console/curses tools
+* [ImHex][252] - A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM

 ## Virtualization
 * [ARM virtualization][106] - An in-depth look into the ARM virtualization extensions